 And then the number 27 on the Indy car...

 "Well, that was a fluke.
-I don't believe in cabals.
+I don't believe in plots.
 Besides, I think I'm very different from my father.
 I don't try to go beyond the limit of the car.
-I just want to approach it, always using my brain.
+I just want to get close to it, always using my brain.
 It's nice to participate in the tuning of the car, to understand why you have to do certain things.
-The sensitivity in a driver lies in squeezing the maximum out of himself and the car he has at his disposal.
+The sensitivity in a driver lies in extracting the maximum out of himself and the car he has at his disposal.
 If a car is worth fifth place, placing fifth is equivalent to a win.
 If it's worth first, obviously success must not slip away".

 Three languages spoken well, the look of a collegiate or career manager, fashionable glasses, hair always tidy.
 Jacques appears to be a driver in a double-breasted suit.
-But perhaps he is the future champion of the latest generation, and of a Formula 1 that has never been the garden of good feelings.
-And Schumacher's move has done nothing to improve the climate.
+But perhaps he is the future champion of the latest generation, and of a Formula 1 that has never been the garden of well-being.
+And Schumacher's move has done nothing to improve the mood.
 Particularly sour these days is Gerhard Berger, who is faced with the prospect of leaving Maranello or being second to the World Champion.
-On Sunday 20 August 1995 Gerhard lets off steam by giving an interview to Die Welt newspaper:
+On Sunday, August 20th, 1995, Gerhard lets off steam by giving an interview to Die Welt newspaper:

 Gerhard Berger says he has a 50-50 chance of staying with Ferrari: